On all US orders (no minimums!)

-What to Look for in Yoga Props (Blocks, Bolsters, & Straps): No matter where you are in your yoga practice whether you're just beginning or have been a long time practitioner, yoga props can help deepen your practice allowing you to challenge yourself, realign your poses, and move farther into your practice safely and steadily.
+What to Look for in Restorative Yoga Props (Bolsters, Blocks and Straps): No matter where you are in your yoga practice whether you're just beginning or have been a long-time practitioner, restorative yoga props can help deepen your practice allowing you to challenge yourself, realign your poses, and move farther into your practice safely and steadily.
 Yoga Blocks are a great tool for aiding in this process by bringing the floor closer for tighter yogis or make the floor farther away for yogis who are looking to challenge their arm balances or deepen their hip openers.
 Straps allow for you to work gradually and safely in poses like King Dancer and Eka Pada Kaptoasana to bring your foot closer in.
 Bolsters are a great aid for a restorative practice and are a must have for any home practice.

 Trending Now: YogaPaws are wearable mats that allow you to take your practice anywhere, tree pose on a cliff? no problem.
 Handstand on a tree?
 No problem!
 Another super hot product is the YogiWheel which is the hottest yoga prop out there allowing you to increse flexibility in your back and spine.